Simra18/Codetech-C-Internship/README.md

 - **Key Concepts Used:** Token parsing, string manipulation, arrays of C keywords/operators, `strcmp()`, and character classification.

+- **Concept Overview:**
+A lexical analyzer is the first step of a compiler, breaking code into tokens to prepare for syntax and semantic analysis.
+This task simulates lexical analysis by identifying elements of C syntax from a user-input string and classifying them using comparisons with predefined keyword/operator arrays.

 - **Files:**
   - `task3.c` — Scans input strings and separates them into tokens, checking each token against predefined keyword/operator lists and displaying its classification.